The Making of Men – Year 9 Program

 - dedicate time to teamwork, developing skills that will assist them in working with others and understanding how groups function productively

 - explore concepts and learn at a deeper level that we equate with understanding.

-View the On Queenslea Drive Handbook.
+View On Queenslea Drive and Kooringal dates for 2019.